 - Heat the cider in a small saucepan and bring to a simmer.
 Reduce heat and simmer until the cider has reduced to ½ cup.
 Set aside to cool.

-- Preheat the oven to 400 degrees and spray a 2 mini-doughnut pans (or 2 regular doughnut pan) with gluten-free cooking spray.
+- Preheat the oven to 400 degrees and spray a 9 wells of 2 regular doughnut pans with gluten-free cooking spray.
 (Tip: if you need to bake the doughnuts in more than one batch, make sure to re-spray the pan with gluten-free cooking spray)

-- Beat the butter and sugar together in a large bowl.
-Beat in the eggs, buttermilk, vanilla and reduced cider until combined.
-Add the flour blend, almond flour, xanthan gum, baking powder, baking soda, cinnamon, salt, nutmeg and cloves and beat until smooth.
+- Add the flour blend, almond flour, xanthan gum if using, baking powder, baking soda, cinnamon, salt, nutmeg and cloves to a large bowl and whisk to combine.

 - Pour the mixture into a large zip-top bag and snip about ½ inch off one corner.
-Carefully pipe mixture into your prepared doughnut pan, filling each well about ½ full.
-Do NOT overfill the doughnut wells or your doughnuts will come out looking more like leprechaun hats.
+Carefully pipe mixture into your prepared doughnut pan, filling each well about 3/4 full.

 - Bake the doughnuts until they spring back when gently touched, about 8 minutes for the minis, 10 minutes for the larger ones.